ryan-p-randall/ryan-p-randall.github.io/_posts/2015/2015-12-13-critlib-feelings.md

 By identifying as a critical librarian, I hope to make this type of goal more visible & more common in libraryland, as well as just make it easier to find more like-minded people.
 As with other facets of identity, "critical librarian" is something I work with, through, and sometimes even against.
 I definitely believe that [critical theory](http://www.worldcat.org/oclc/548555609)—particularly [cultural studies](http://culturalstudies.web.unc.edu/resources-2/what-is-cultural-studies/)—equips us with ways of investigating humans, human society, and producing social theory that can improve librarianship.

 While I realize that some excellent librarians find the critical theory elements of critical librarianship off-putting, elitist, or otherwise exclusionary, I approach it as a set of useful tools for us to think through to improve what we do.
-More specfically, it's a set of tools that work for _me_ and my ways of thinking—I not only expect that your mileage will vary, but I'd love to learn more about what tools you've found most suitable.
+More specifically, it's a set of tools that work for _me_ and my ways of thinking—I not only expect that your mileage will vary, but I'd love to learn more about what tools you've found most suitable.

 ## Why do you participate in these chats?